Orin G. Murfin

 Orin Gould Murfin (April 13, 1876 – October 22, 1956) was an admiral in the United States Navy.

 Murfin served as the commanding officer of USS Albany in 1916; Concord, 1923–1925; and West Virginia, 1928–29.
 During World War I, he supervised U.S. mine-laying bases in Scotland, for which he was subsequently awarded the Distinguished Service Medal.
-From 1931–34, Murfin was the Navy's Judge Advocate General.
+From 1931 to 1934, Murfin was the Navy's Judge Advocate General.

 He also served as Commander-in-Chief, Asiatic Fleet, 1935–36.
 From there, Murfin became the commandant of the 14th Naval District, where he led the Navy's participation in the search for Amelia Earhart when her plane went missing in 1937.

 Born in Scioto County, Ohio, Murfin received his early education in Jackson, Ohio.
 He then attended the United States Naval Academy, graduating in 1897.
 Murfin served aboard the battleship USS Iowa during the Spanish–American War.
 He retired from active duty in May 1940.

 Following his retirement, Murfin served as the President of the Navy Court of Inquiry following the attack on Pearl Harbor.
 The court's conclusions were regarded as too lenient by Secretary of the Navy James V. Forrestal; see Edward C. Kalbfus.

-Murfin and his wife Anna settled in Coronado, California after his retirement.
-He died on October 22, 1956 at the Naval Hospital, Balboa Park in San Diego and was buried in Fort Rosecrans National Cemetery.
+Murfin and his wife Anna settled in Coronado, California, after his retirement.
+He died on October 22, 1956, at the Naval Hospital, Balboa Park in San Diego and was buried in Fort Rosecrans National Cemetery.